-The material on the qualifying exam consists of all topics covered in the five core first-year courses: Probability (BSTA 620), Statistical Methods and Data Analysis (BSTA 630), Statistical Inference (BSTA 621), Statistical Methods for Categorical and Survival Data (BSTA 632) and Linear Models and Caracralized dupon EModelia (CBSTA 633) and Linear Models (CBSTA 63 will meet with students preparing for the exam during the fall of the first year.
+The material on the qualifying exam consists of all topics covered in the five core first-year courses: Probability (BSTA 620), Statistical Methods and Data Analysis (BSTA 630), Statistical Inference (BSTA 621), Statistical Methods for Categorical and Survival Data (BSTA 632) and Linear Models and Generalized Linear Models (BSTA 651).
+To assist with exam preparation, the Chair of the QEC will meet with students preparing for the exam during the fall of the first year.
 They will explain the process outlined in this document, answer any questions about the examination procedure, and share best practices for studying.
 Students will also have access to all previous years' exams, which will be provided by the Graduate Group Coordinator upon request.